jeanmathieupotvin/digest/README.md

 # Description

-Package `digest` is a small framework for results stemming from [Viome](https://www.viome.com/) Gut Intelligence Test® kits.
+Package `digest` is a small framework designed to more easily manipulate results stemming from [Viome](https://www.viome.com/) Gut Intelligence Test® kits.
 It lets you construct collections of `Food` objects and efficiently search, filter and sort them.
 It has built-in data parsers and validators, and can sanitize queries passed to the collection.
-It is an appropriate tool to better use and explore your Viome® personal results.

 # Installation